Skip to main content

 Warning

-- Firmware Requirement: The toolboard must be flashed with the RS232 firmware.
-Otherwise, communication is impossible.
+1. Firmware Requirement: The toolboard must be flashed with RS232 firmware.
+Otherwise, communication is not possible.

-- Mandatory Common Ground: ⚠️ You must ensure the GND of the toolboard is connected to the GND of the mainboard (sharing the same
+2. Enforce Common Ground: ⚠️ Ensure the GND of the toolboard is connected to the GND of the mainboard (using the same 24V/12V power supply is sufficient).

 📌 Hardware Notes

-- Other mainboards require connection via a UTOR or G2T module (this tutorial uses UTOR as an example).
+• Other mainboards need to be connected via UTOR or G2T modules (this tutorial uses UTOR as an example).

 🔍 Steps to Search for RS232 ID